WayNimbus/.github/profile/README.md

 ## What is this organization about?
 This organization will mostly house the compositor, widgets and some related libraries, modules and wrappers mostly written in Nim and hence the name.
-I aim to learn about wayland protocols and wayland compositors.
+We aim to learn about wayland protocols and wayland compositors.

 ## Goals
 * To be easy to use and configure.